k21971/EvilHack/doc/evilhack-changelog.md

 - Allow various sphere-type monsters to be genocided
 - Wearing non-metallic gloves protect worn rings from shock damage
 - Fix: racial monsters can turn into zombies (again)
+- New shields - shield of light, shield of mobility